 3. Do micro-influencers also need a media kit?

 Absolutely, yes!
-We cannot stress enough that every influencer – no matter how small – needs a media kit if you are serious about collaborating with brands.
+We cannot stress enough that every influencer – no matter how big or small – needs a media kit if you are serious about collaborating with brands.

-Especially for smaller influencers, media kits are a great way to make yourself stand out from the crowd.
-Media kits are less common amongst smaller Instagrammers, so they are guaranteed to have an impact.
+Especially for smaller creators and influencers, media kits are a great way to make yourself stand out from the crowd.
+Media kits are less common amongst smaller influencers, so they are guaranteed to have an impact.

 A professional-looking media kit will show brands you are serious about your Instagram career and about brand collaborations.
-It shows them you have the potential for growth, and that’s exactly what they’re looking for.
+It shows them you are a good match and have the potential to maybe become a brand ambassador, and that’s exactly what they’re looking for.